spaceflake/spaceflake/README.md

 🌱 I’m currently learning as much as I can.
 Honing my skills in HTML, CSS and Javascript/Typescript.
 Other technologies I like React, Next, Svelte.

-💞️ I’m looking to for an internship fall 2022.
+💞️ I’m looking for an internship fall 2022.

 ### Contact